wombleton/gitlaw-nz/acts/N/New Zealand Stock Exchange Restructuring Act 2002.md

     (7) \[Repealed\]

-    (8) Every Order in Council made under this section is to be treated as a regulation for the purposes of the [Regulations (Disallowance) Act 1989][31] and the [Acts and Regulations Publication Act 1989][32].
+    (8) An Order in Council made under this section is a legislative instrument and a disallowable instrument for the purposes of the [Legislation Act 2012][31] and must be presented to the House of Representatives under [section 41][32] of that Act.

-    (9) Nothing in this section limits any takeovers code that is in force under [section 28][35] of the Takeovers Act 1993 or any other enactment.
+    (9) Nothing in this section limits any takeovers code that is in force under [section 28][36] of the Takeovers Act 1993 or any other enactment.

     Section 12(1): amended, on 1 December 2002, by [section 28(2)][29] of the Securities Markets Amendment Act 2002 (2002 No 44).